New Supportive Housing

 Supportive Housing & Shelter Projects

-Three new supportive modular housing projects opened in 2021, providing a total of 139 homes for people who are experiencing homeless or at-risk of homelessness.
+Three new supportive modular housing projects opened in 2021, providing a total of 139 homes for people who are experiencing homelessness or at-risk of homelessness.

 - Peterson Place (13245 King George Boulevard) – Opened January 2021: 38 new studio apartments units with 24/7 supports.
 Operated by Fraserside Community Services.